-There are circumstances in which the eviction process can happen sooner – rather than later.
+There are circumstances when the eviction process can happen sooner – rather than later.
 The law provides some exceptions for those really bad tenants who commit substantial violations.
 This article covers what qualifies as a substantial violation.

 What is a Substantial Violation?

-Typically, it’s going to be something that’s occurred on or near the premises.
+Typically, a substantial violation is something that occurred on or near the premises.
 It will involve something that is dangerous to a person or, in more limited circumstances, their property.
 Oftentimes, a violent or drug-related felony is involved.

 Substantial violations do not apply to as many cases as you may think due to the limits of the law.

 Talk to an Eviction Attorney About a Possible Substantial Violation

 Call 303-688-0944 to begin your free case assessment.
 Let’s find out if your tenant has committed a substantial violation.